bubbinator91/purdue_cs408_project_attrition/README.md

 ============================

 In order to build the project, you must have the Java Development Kit (JDK) installed.
-The Java Runtime Environment (JRE) will not do.
+The Java Runtime Environment (JRE) alone will not do.
 You can build the project into a JAR file by running the "Make.bat" script in the source directory.
 If you would just like to compile it, run the command "javac *.java".

 In order to run the project, you have to do one of 3 things.
 If you built the project using the Make script, you can just run the JAR file by double clicking it.
 If you built the project into source files,